nplab/m3ua-testtool/README.md

 ```
 m3ua-testtool/run-some-sgp-tests
 ```
-Please note that you must verify the verdict by double checking the messages exchanges.
+Please note that you must verify the verdict by double checking the message flows.
 This can be done by using a protocol analyzer like [Wireshark](https://www.wireshark.org).